FREE DELIVERY FOR ALL ORDERS OVER £50

-There are several Sawfly species that can attack plants but the most common for gardeners is the Gooseberry Sawfly [ Nematus ribesii ], which targets Gooseberries and sometimes currants.
-There are three Gooseberry Sawflies; the common Gooseberry Sawfly, the small Gooseberry Sawfly and the Pale Gooseberry Sawfly.
-They are often mistaken for caterpillars as they are very similar in appearance but are actually part of the Hymenoptera family of insects.
-Their larvae feed on plants and can strip gooseberry plants of all their leaves, this often leads to a poor crop of Gooseberries.
-The common Gooseberry Sawfly larvae can be found from April to June but can also have further generations during July -September.
-Once the Sawfly larvae are fully developed they stop feeding and will drop into the soil to pupate.
+There are several Sawfly species that can attack plants but the most common pest for gardeners is the Gooseberry Sawfly (Nematus ribesii) which targets Gooseberries and currants.
+There are three Gooseberry Sawflies; the common Gooseberry Sawfly, the Small Gooseberry Sawfly, and the Pale Gooseberry Sawfly.
+The Sawflies are often mistaken for caterpillars, as they are very similar in appearance, but are actually part of the Hymenoptera family of insects.

+The larvae of Gooseberry Sawflies will feed on plants and can strip Gooseberry plants of all their leaves, which often leads to a poor crop.
+The common Gooseberry Sawfly larvae can be found from April to June but further generations from July to September may appear.
+Once the Sawfly larvae are fully developed they will stop feeding and drop into the soil to pupate.

-Disturb the soil aroung Gooseberry bushes to allow birds to feed on the Sawfly pupae and look for Sawfly larvae on plants from April.
-Remove the first ones observed by hand or start spraying the larvae with Gooseberry Killer nematodes.
-This provides a safe, natural, chemical free method of controlling the Sawfly.
-See Gooseberry Sawfly Killer for more details.
+Try disturbing the soil around your Gooseberry bushes to allow birds to feed on the Sawfly pupae, and look out for Sawfly larvae on plants from April.
+Remove the first few larvae identified by hand or start spraying the larvae with our Gooseberry Sawfly Killer Nematodes.
+This provides a safe, natural, and chemical free method of controlling the Sawfly.